Sariyaaa/Ecommerce/README.md

 HAVING Total_Sales > 2000000
 ORDER BY Total_Sales DESC;
 ```
-Objective: Filter only high-performing categories using HAVING clause.
+Objective: Filter only high-performing categories using the HAVING clause.

 ---